-We have lots of beautiful, expectant women ask us if they can receive Botox or Juvederm treatments in our Broomfield, Colorado office when they are pregnant.
+We have lots of beautiful, expectant women ask us if they can receive Dysport® or Restylane treatments in our Broomfield, Colorado office when they are pregnant.
 And, as much as we want our pregnant patients to feel as beautiful as possible, the answer is no.

-Botox is absolutely contraindicated for pregnant or breast feeding mothers, meaning there is a very rare but possible chance that the substance in Botox could get into your blood stream and have some effect on your baby.
-The effects of Botox during pregnancy have not been studied, and while it probably won’t have any effect on your little one, it is better to play it safe.
+Neuromodulators like Botox®, Dysport®, and Xeomin are absolutely contraindicated for pregnant or breast feeding mothers, meaning there is a very rare but possible chance that the substance could get into your blood stream and have some effect on your baby.
+The effects of Botox®/Dysport® during pregnancy have not been studied, and while it probably won’t have any effect on your little one, it is better to play it safe.

-The same is true of Juvederm dermal filler products.
+The same is true of Juvederm, Restylane, and other dermal filler products.
 Although Juvederm is made from hyaluronic acid, which is a naturally occurring substance in your body, no research has been conducted on the safety of Juvederm injections while pregnant.
 So again, it is better to be safe than sorry.

 You will also want to avoid Latisse (for eyelash growth), and any topical skin care products with Hydroquinone.
 Retin-A is also a “no-go”, as the high levels of Vitamin A can have some possible negative effects on your baby.
 Again, there is no conclusive research that these products are harmful, but you want to be extra cautious.

 We also offer a range of amazing medical grade chemical peels, but again, it is best to avoid these treatments.
 Your skin experiences many hormonal changes when pregnant and you want to avoid causing any harm to sensitive skin.